theochem/chemtools/doc/sci_doc_global_quadratic.rst

           E\left(N_0 + 1\right) &= a + b \left(N_0 + 1\right) + c {\left(N_0 + 1\right) ^2}
     \end{cases}

-This allows us to solve for the three unknowns:
+which can be solved for the three unknowns,

  .. math::